 "We started making the crisp bread back in 2001 when were originally living on the Mornington Peninsula, but the weather was a bit crazy so we decided to move closer to my parents, who at the time were living in Scone, and we opened Baccos Bakeries in February 2004.

 "Luigi grew up on the coast in Italy, so I wasn’t sure if he would handle living in the country, but he loved it, it’s such a beautiful area.
 When we first visited Newcastle, we knew that this is where we wanted to move to, but the effort of transporting all the equipment put it off for some time, moving those ovens is not something I ever want to do again.

 "We were so well established in Murrurundi that moving here was almost like starting the business all over again."

-Open Monday to Friday the team will soon be serving coffee and a lunch-time menu, think focaccias, paninis, and a few sweet surprises.
-Stay tuned for more on that one.
+Open Monday to Saturday the team are now serving coffee and a lunch-time menu, think focaccias, paninis, and a whole bunch of sweet surprises.

 So what else can you expect to find at Bacco's Bakeries?

 In addition to their now famous Taralli there’s also a selection of many different styles of crisp bread and that chewy yet crusty Ciabatta bread, Focaccia,

 Pagnotta (big round bread), Ciabattini (little flat bread rolls), hand-rolled Grissini and you’ll also find a selection of sweet biscuits.
 At Christmas